Services

 Why am I not supposed to talk to the seller during negotiations?

-Why should I buy the seller’s Accounts Receivable?
+In which cases should I buy the seller’s Accounts Receivable?

 Should I get pre-qualified for a bank loan?